 Now that you have signed up for hosting with Bluehost (see my step by step guide here ), the next step is to create your website.

-The easiest way to create a website is by using a website builder tool.
+The easiest way to create a website is by using a website builder tool like WordPress.

 WordPress is by far the most popular option.
 WordPress is free, easy to learn and use, and well supported.